Amos47/2400/Chapter1/Ch01_Basics.md

 #### Takeaways
 To bring it home, we live in and are likely to remain living in an increasingly a service-based economy.
 Services are weightless.
 Weightless artifacts are intimately tied to ICT whether by services or by manufacturing.
 And the contribution of services to GDP is consistently outpacing all other sectors.
 It appears that services, and ICT-leveraging services among them, is a good place to be.
 Let's get trained up.

-## Pillar 3: Does this (technology/service/data/etc.) either shrink input or grow output or both?
+## Pillar 3: Impact on the input/output ratio

-If neither, is there any value to it?
+If a piece of technology has no impact on either the inputs or the outputs of the target, whether organisation, firm or person, is there any value to it?
 The short answer is no. That's the medium and the long answer as well.

 There are primarily four ways that a business can derive benefit by applying ICT to support the organisation and its processes: